ivangfr/okta-springboot/README.md

   - General Settings
     - App integration name: `Simple Service`
     - Grant type: besides `Authorization Code` that is already checked, check also `Implicit (hybrid)`
-    - Sign-in redirect URIs: `http://localhost:8080/login/oauth2/code/okta` and `http://localhost:8080/callback/token`
+    - Sign-in redirect URIs: `http://localhost:8080/login/oauth2/code/okta` and `http://localhost:8080/api/callback/token`
     - Sign-out redirect URIs: `http://localhost:8080`
   - Assignments
     - Controlled access: `Skip group assignment for now`
 - Click `Save` button
-- The `Client ID` and `Client Secret` are displayed.
+- The `Client ID` and `Client Secret` are generated.
-- For this example, we will just need the `Client ID` and the `Okta Domain`.
-The `Okta Domain` can be obtained by clicking the button-menu present on the up-right corner of the screen.
+- The `Okta Domain` can be obtained by clicking the button-menu present on the up-right corner of the screen.

 ### Add Person